-The accountancy profession in 2016 is very different to that of a decade ago; new technologies, regulations, client expectations, and of course, the move to the cloud is dramatically changing how practices are run.
+The current accountancy landscape is very different to that of a decade ago; new technologies, regulations, client expectations, and of course, the move to the cloud is dramatically changing how practices are run.

 Research by ICAEW found that businesses are looking for more than tax and compliance from their accountants with services like payroll, cloud accounting, and proactive advice on business planning and strategy in demand.